JoannaTabbi/JoannaTabbi_6_13052022/README.md

 ## DATABASE

 The API works with MongoDB NoSQL database : If needed, sign up as indicated on the [MongoDB](https://www.mongodb.com/cloud/atlas/register) website and get your SRV address.
-Paste it to the MONGO_URI value in .env file in order to connect to the database: don't forget to replace <password> by your own one.
+Paste it to the MONGO_URI value in .env file in order to connect to the database: don't forget to replace PASSWORD by your own one.

 ## USE